jgebbeken/RecommendMe/README.md

 # Features
 * Saves your favorites and food types in a SQLite database
-* Randomly generates the food type choice and lists the restaurant based on location and how expensive you are willing to pay for.
+* Randomly generates the food type choice and lists the restaurant based on location and how expensive you are willing to pay for
 * Ability to call the restaurant
+* See restaurant closing time
+* Intent to your favorite map app to see the location of the restaurant

 # Technical Features
 * Uses Android Architecture Components - LiveData, ViewModels, and Room.
 Manages your app's lifecycle with little effort, survives configuration changes, avoid memory leaks, and loads data to the UI.